nadalpiantini/Fuzzys-home-school/apps/web/public/audio/literacy/README.md

 # Audio Files for Literacy Activities

-This directory contains audio files for literacy activities, specifically for the "ñ" sound exercises.
+This directory contains audio files for literacy activities, specifically for the 'Ñ' sound exercises.

 ## Required Audio Files

 For the literacy level 1 activities, the following audio files should be placed in this directory:

-### Words with "ñ" sound:
+### Words with 'Ñ' sound:
 - `nina.mp3` - "niña" (girl)
 - `ano.mp3` - "año" (year)
 - `pina.mp3` - "piña" (pineapple)